 Besides all that, having aggressive camber broadens your pool of options when it comes to wheel selection.
-It allows you to fit wide wheels over your fenders; something that wouldn’t have been possible with a stock suspension set up.
+It allows you to fit wide wheels over your fenders without rolling them; something that wouldn’t have been possible with a stock suspension set up.

 Camber Culture: Demon Camber

 Unless you’ve been living under a rock, you’re probably familiar with the stance community and all the hype that surrounds the hellaflush look.
 This style is inspired by the world of motorsports; it basically borrows design cues from race cars of the early days and takes them to the extreme.